webplatform/docs/tutorials/Testing_web_apps/index.md

 Jasmine is a [http://en.wikipedia.org/wiki/Behavior_Driven_Development Behavior-driven Development] Javascript framework without any external dependencies or requirements.
 Like JS TestDriver, Jasmine does not operate on the DOM and is most useful for testing business logic running in the browser.

 === [http://developer.yahoo.com/yui/ YUI Library] ===
 YUI's test harness is a very solid unit testing tool of the xUnit family.
 It can be used outside of YUI Library itself.
-It supports asynchronous testing and and has rock solid export tools.
+It supports asynchronous testing and has rock solid export tools.

 === [http://ripple.tinyhippos.com/ Ripple] ===
 Ripple is a Google Chrome browser extension that lets you test your mobile web app in multiple environments in minutes.
 It's a very simple and powerful tool.